 - Please ask the Verger on duty if you need help during your visit.

 In addition, for those attending services:

-- Congregational singing is permitted but we request face masks continue to be worn.
+- Congregational singing is permitted but we strongly advise that face masks continue to be worn.

 St Bride’s warmly welcomes visitors from across the world and our doors stand open to all whether they are coming to take part in a service, searching for a moment of peace and calm amidst the bustle of the City, or wish to discover more of the history of one of the earliest Christian sites in the City of London.